 Physical activity not only improves health, reduces stress and improves concentration, but also promotes correct physical growth and development.
 Exercise has a positive influence on academic achievement, emotional stability and interaction with others.

 Through the Government's PE and Sport funding, where possible, Tattershall Primary School will provide opportunities for pupils to work with PE specialists.
-The school currently employ JB Sport, a specialist coaching company; and Carre's Grammar School Outreach, who support Sport and PE by providing physical literacy lessons to all children throughout the school, conduct ongoing assessment and give teachers the opportunity to gain new teaching skills through lesson observations.

 Aims

 The national curriculum for physical education aims to ensure that all pupils: